Measurement of the absolute efficiency of the X-ARAPUCA photon detector for the DUNE Far Detector 1: Data Analysis

 To asses the XA PDE and compare the performances of the different configurations, we choose the bias OV value of 4.5~OV for FBK TT and 3.0~OV for HPK HQR75, since for these values the two models exhibit similar gain (see Figure~\ref{fig:gains_xa}) while keeping the $\rm P_{XT} < 20\%$.

 The average waveforms for the SPE are computed for each XA configuration and the results are shown in Figure~\ref{fig:spes} for both MIB and CIEMAT setups.

 The front-end electronics provides bipolar signals with a characteristic zero crossing time of 1.0~$\mu$s.
-To assess the integral of the charge collected in the signal positive lobe for the LAr light emission time profile whose triplet component has a characteristic emission time $\tau_t\sim1.6\ \mu s > 1.0\ \mu s$, either the alpha/muon waveforms are deconvolved (CIEMAT) by the SPE response, or the first is convoluted with the latter (MiB) and the amount of charge falling in the positive lobe is evaluated.
+Due to this behaviour we integrate only the positive part of the signal.
+The LAr light emission time profile has a triplet component with characteristic emission time $\tau_t\sim1.6\ \mu s > 1.0\ \mu s$, so to assess the integral of the charge lost in the negative lobe two methods are considered: either the alpha/muon waveforms are deconvolved (CIEMAT) by the SPE response, or the scintillation time profile is convoluted with the SPE response (MiB).
+The fraction of positive lobe charge is corrected after this computation.